Updated on October 31, 2022 by Sarina Tariq

 A medium- to heavyweight thick and ribbed fabric (usually cotton), often used for clothing.
 A distinct pattern of vertical ribs, tufted “cords” is formed by twisted fibers that lie parallel to one another with channels in between the cords.
 A durable cloth, it is used to make jackets, trousers etc.

-An extremely soft and environmentally sound material made from a combination of Angora rabbit hair and organic cotton.
+A very soft and environmentally sound material made from a combination of Angora rabbit hair and organic cotton.

 The most widely-used fabric made with natural fibers.
 Excellent for most projects.
 Comes in a variety of weights and thickness